pnp/sp-dev-fx-webparts/samples/react-taxonomypicker-panel/README.md

-# SPFx webpart using Redux-Form library and React
+# SPFx webpart with Taxonomy picker Office UI Fabric Panel.

 ## Summary
 Sample webpart with Single and Multi-select taxonomy pickers using Office UI Fabric panel.
 The webpart uses the Taxonomy API support available in the SP-PNP-JS.